EquinoxHZ/vpx-to-viewport/README.en.md

 });
 ```

-### Multi-Viewport Support
+## Multi-Device Adaptation Support

+The plugin provides two multi-device adaptation solutions.
+You can choose the appropriate solution based on your project needs:

+### Solution 1: Multiple Plugin Instances (For Component-Level Adaptation)

 By registering multiple plugin instances, you can simultaneously support viewport conversions for different devices.
-This is particularly useful for projects that need to adapt to both mobile and desktop devices:
+This solution is suitable for scenarios where you need to create dedicated components or styles for different devices:

 ```javascript
 // postcss.config.js